- What is Peer-to-Peer payments?

-Common Underlying Features in every successful P2P Payment Apps
+Common Underlying Features in Every Successful P2P Payment Apps

-- Unique ID/ OTP
+Unique ID/ OTP

-Every Fintech app has an OTP or unique id that is sent to and verified by the sender before the money is deducted from his/her account or wallet.
+Every Fintech app has an OTP or unique id that is sent to and verified by the sender before the money is deducted from their account or wallet.
 To make apps even more secure, some P2P Payment Service Providers even ask for the OTP every time one opens the app.

-Technical Frameworks used – Third party SDKs like: Twilio, Firebase, Nexmo, Digimiles
+Technical Frameworks used – Third-party SDKs like Twilio, Firebase, Nexmo, Digimiles.

 Technical Frameworks used – Rest APIs, Chrome notifications, Amazon SNS, Firebase cloud messaging, and APNS.

-- Send Bill, Invoice
+Send Bill, Invoice

-Technical Frameworks used – Rest APIs, Bamboo invoice
+Technical Frameworks used – Rest APIs, Bamboo invoice.

-Technical Frameworks used – Rest APIs
+Technical Frameworks used – Rest APIs.

 Technical Frameworks used – Third Party party SDKs – Zendesk, Microsoft Bot Framework, LUIS, Wit.ai, Api.ai, Chatfuel, Facebook Messenger Chatbot, and Amazon Lex